thepailab/HITindex/README.md

 </p>

 The HITindex and generative model probabilities are calculated for metaexons that have a minimum number of reads as determined by ```--readnum```, with a default of 2 reads.
 For datasets with sufficient coverage, we recommend using at least 5 reads.

-**Bootstrapping**

-Bootstrapping is used to calculate two different statistical metrics related to the HITindex metric.
-The number of bootstrap iterations used is determined by ```--bootstrap```, with a default of 1000 runs.
-This is the rate-limiting step for the HITindex pipeline, so we recommend running this step once and then using the output to fine-tune exon classification and PSI quantification.
-Reducing the bootstrap n will increase speed, but decrease statistical confidence.

 **Output**